 But the fair gives a fair opportunity to photographers to perfectly capture the vibrant lives of the locals and be a part of their history and a wonderful way for tourists and for people who are looking for an offbeat adventure to appreciate & relish.

 A big cattle fair which blends religion with commerce is held here.
-Multiple cultural and musical activities are also organized to enthral the viewers and folk art enhances the festive spirit.
+Multiple cultural and musical activities are also organised to enthral the viewers and folk art enhances the festive spirit.

 The cultural evening of dance and music attracts performing artists from all over India in a magnificent tribute to this marvellous heritage.